Value-form: Reification

 The concept of the form of value shows how, with the development of commodity trade, anything with a utility for people can be transformed into an abstract value, objectively expressible as a sum of money; but, also, how this transformation changes the organization of labour to maximize its value-creating capacity, how it changes social interactions and the very way people are aware of their interactions.

 However, the quantification of objects and the manipulation of quantities ineluctably leads to distortions (reifications) of their qualitative properties.
 For the sake of obtaining a measure of magnitude, it is frequently assumed that objects are quantifiable, but in the process of quantification, various qualitative aspects are conveniently ignored or abstracted away from.
 Obviously the expression of everything in money prices is not the only valuation that can, or should, be made.
-Mathematics is enormously important for economic analysis, but it is, potentially, also a formidable source of ultimate reification (since reducing an economic phenomenon to an abstract number might disregard almost everything necessary to understand it).
+Mathematics is enormously important for economic analysis, but it is, potentially, also a formidable source of ultimate reification (reducing an economic phenomenon to an abstract number might disregard almost everything necessary to understand the economic phenomenon).

 Essentially, Marx argues that if the values of things are to express social relations, then, in trading activity, people necessarily have to "act" symbolically in a way that inverts the relations among objects and subjects, whether they are aware of that or not.
 They have to treat a relationship as if it is a thing in its own right.
 In an advertisement, a financial institution might for example say "with us, your money works for you", but money does not "work", people do.
 A relationship gets treated as a thing, and a relationship between people is expressed as a relationship between things.